haruka-takagi-datascience/textual_analysis/README.md

 The publically available form of these historical materials are in downloadabe pdf form.

 ## Data Processing
 To execute the Latent Dirichlet Allocation on the historical materials we need to go through several steps.
 Each steps is completed in the corresponding python script, python notebook or R script file.
+[To have a look at the original scripts please have a look at my github repository.](https://github.com/haruka-takagi-datascience/textual_analysis)

 1. 01_LDAproj_pdfconvert.py: The purpose of this script is to take the FOMC_PDF_Historical_Materials_Links and turn the links into files of pdf's per column.
 For example, running this script will generate a 'green book' folder of pdf files.